Age Groups and Vaccines: Birth to 2 Years

 After the vaccines

 When you get home, try to comfort your child and realize that they may be more tired or cranky than usual.
 They may want to be held more and may be sore in the arm or leg where the shot was given.
-If the area where the shot was given is red, tender or swollen, you can use a warm wet cloth on the area.
-You can also give your child a lukewarm sponge bath if they have a fever.
+If the area where the shot was given is red, tender or swollen, you can use ice on the area, and encourage ongoing playing and movement.
 Give your child plenty of fluids and be aware that they may be less interested in food over the next 24 hours.

 Because fevers are part of the immune response, it is most often not recommended that they be treated.
 If you have questions, talk with your child’s doctor.
 Find out more about fevers on this Q&A sheet.